noahehall/theBookOfNoah/0current/languages/javascript/react.md

 // create a container with the default data
 // the default is only used when a consumer can find a matching provider
-// ^ it will then use the default of the closest ancestor ThemeContext = React.createContext({
+// ^ it will then use the default of the closest ancestor
+// never do this
+// always create the default value in the parents state
+// so that consumers dont rerender each time the provider rerenders
+// ^ but only when the providers context changes ThemeContext = React.createContext({
   theme: themes.dark,
   // must match the actual fn